About the program

 Direction: Fission

-NCP Fission (separation)
+NCP Euratom - Fission (separation)

 The national contact point of the Research and Training Program of the European Atomic Energy Community (2021-2025), complementary to the Horizon Europe Program (Euratom Program), which provides informational …